Statistical description of galaxy clusters in Finzi model of gravity: Introduction

-It is established that the force accounting for the flat rotation curve of galaxy clusters requires an enhancement at larger distances than predicted by Newtonian gravity.
-In recent past, there have been a number of modifications to general relativity ~\cite{8} to account for this discrepancy.
-For instance, in $f(R)$ gravity, an additional term having function $f(R)$ of Ricci curvature is added to account for the enhanced gravitational force on large scales.
+It is well known that the force accounting for the flat rotation curve of galaxies and galaxy clusters requires stronger gravity at very larger spatial distances than produced by Newton's law of gravity.
+Recently, there have been several attempts to account for this discrepancy through the modification to the general theory of relativity~\cite{8} .
+For instance, in $f(R)$ group of theories, a function $f(R)$ of Ricci scalar is used in place of Ricci scalar $R$ to account for the enhanced gravitational interaction on large scales.
 The force field that governs the large scale structure formation also governs the distribution of mass at this scale.
 We can employ statistical methods to find the statistical distribution of matter at largest possible scales~\cite{9}.
-Recently there has been a lot of progress on the study of the effect of modified gravity theories on the clustering of galaxies through statistical methods \cite{10,11,12,13,14, 15, 16,17,18, 19}.
+Recently there has been a lot of progress on the study of the effect of modified gravity laws on the clustering of galaxies using statistical mechanics \cite{10,11,12,13,14, 15,15a, 15b, 16,17,18, 19}.
 The effect of the modifications incorporated has been anticipated in the strength of the clustering parameter $b$.
-For instance, in~\cite{14}, the modified clustering parameter has been studied as a function of the modification factor.
+For instance, in~\cite{14}, the modification to the clustering parameter as a function of correction factor has been studied.

 In 1963, Finzi proposed a law of gravitation that gives a stronger interaction at relatively larger distances than predicted by Newton's law of gravity~\cite{20}.
 This force form can explain the larger velocities of galaxies in clusters without involving the concept of dark matter.
 The potential energy function proposed by Finzi is given by